Personal Logo Ideas:

 If your brand is associated with fashion or hair care, then the icon of a scrunchie surrounded by decorative twigs is a clear indicator of your industry.
 The Crushed typeface is modern and adds class and gentleness to the design.
 The aqua color scheme is refreshing and creative.

 Tan evokes a sense of warmth and security and gives your brand a sense of stability and earthiness.
 The icon of the woman adds confidence and style to your brand, which makes it ideal for a women's fashion or accessory brand.
 The Cormorant Unicase typeface adds to the formality of the logo.

 If you are a writer or work in the communications industry, this logo will be great for your brand.
 The fountain pen shows sophistication and old-school charm, which is underlined by the classic Cardo typeface.
 The use of red for the icon is indicative of energy and passion.

 If your brand is associated with the creative industry, the icon of a hand splashing paint portrays this beautifully.
 The light yellow evokes intellect and energy, while the black shows professionalism and confidence.
 This is underpinned by the Rosarivo typeface that also adds elegance and style.

 Using a mandala is effective for personal logos and reflects a thoughtful brand message.
 It shows you are a dreamer and is indicative of ingenuity.
 The Cinzel typeface adds a contemporary touch to the design, underpinned by the light green and blue colors associated with new life and vitality.

-If your brand is classic and stylish, use this simple dark blue and white logo.
+If your brand is classic and stylish, use this almost black and white logo.
 Old-school handwriting from the 1950s and 1960s inspired the Sacramento typeface, adding an artistic flair to your brand.
-The design is professional and can be used to give any business type a professional feel.
+The design is professional and can be used to give any business a sleek feel.

 How do I design a personal logo?